-I have been collecting Japanese woodblock prints for over 40 years.
-To begin with I saw prints like these as reproductions in books about French Impressionist pictures which I read in the 1960's at my grammar school in Finchley in north London - books which described how European artists like Monet, Lautrec and Van Gogh had been influenced by the bright colour and quirky viewpoints of the Japanese images.
+I have been collecting Japanese woodblock prints for more than 40 years.
+To begin with I saw prints like these as reproductions in books about French Impressionist pictures which I read in the 1960s at my grammar school in Finchley in north London - books which described how European artists like Monet, Lautrec and Van Gogh had been influenced by the bright colour and quirky viewpoints of the Japanese images.

-What I like about the prints is the side of them that is almost reflective of Liverpool on a Saturday night: the buzz, people enjoying themselves and a sense of life lived outdoors.
+However what I like about the Japanese prints that I have collected is the side of them that is almost reflective of Liverpool on a Saturday night: the buzz, people enjoying themselves and a sense of life lived outdoors.
 You can see it in many of the prints - a vibrant street life with urban stories.
 Many of the prints are of actors, wrestlers and famous beauties, and the people who bought the prints were fans of these Edo celebrities.
 They could have a superbly crafted hand-made print of a hero to paste on their wall for the price of a bowl of noodles.
 I really like that.

-Edo Pop: Japanese Prints runs at the Lady Lever Art Gallery until 24 September 2017.
+Edo Pop: Japanese Prints was at the Lady Lever Art Gallery from 27 May until 24 September 2017.